Bilevel reinforcement learning via the development of hyper-gradient without lower-level convexity: INTRODUCTION

 Finally, we offer an analysis to illustrate the efficiency of amortizing the hyper-gradient approximation through outer iterations in M-SoBiRL, i.e., it enjoys the convergence rate $\mathcal{O}(\epsilon^{-1})$ with the inner iteration number $N=\mathcal{O}(1)$ independent of the solution accuracy $\epsilon$.
-In the model-free scenario, we also establish an enhanced convergence property; refer to \cref{tab:comparision_BiRL} for detailed results.
-In addition, the favorable performance of the proposed SoBiRL is validated on the Atari game, which implies that the hyper-gradient is an aggregation of exploitation and exploration.
+In the model-free scenario, an enhanced convergence property is also established. \todo{Moreover, investigating the statistical properties of Stoc-SoBiRL, we show its iteration complexity $\widetilde{\mathcal{O}}(\epsilon^{-1.5})$ and sample complexity $\widetilde{\mathcal{O}}(\epsilon^{-3.5})$; refer to \cref{tab:comparision_BiRL} for a detailed comparison.
+To the best of our knowledge, it is the first sample complexity result established for bilevel RL problems.
+In addition, a synthetic experiment verifies the convergence of M-SoBiRL, and the favorable performance of the proposed SoBiRL is validated on Atari games and Mujoco simulations, which implies that the hyper-gradient is an aggregation of exploitation and exploration.}